T-Engel/EMMA/README.md

 ## Preliminary results
 We have already compiled a small data-base from the literature.
 We find great variability in biodiversity patters between studies.
 Species richness patterns at a single scale can be dissected into changes in number of individuals (*N*) and changes in the Species abundance distribution (*S_PIE*).
 ![Image](/preliminary graphs.jpg)
-*Measurements of Biodiversity along elevational gradients: observed species richness (S_obs), number of individuals (N) and evenness (S_PIE).
-Colours represent different studies that we compiled fromt he literature.
+*Measurements of Biodiversity along elevational gradients:  number of individuals (N), observed species richness (S_obs)and evenness (S_PIE).
+Colours represent different studies that we compiled from the literature.
 The black line is the global trend accross studies and taxa*

 ## Who is behind MoMoB?
 MoMoB is a project of the Biodiversity Synthesis lab at the German Centre for Integrative Biodiversity Research (iDiv).
 It is led by Thore Engel (PhD student) under the supervision of Jonathan Chase (PI).